wbrozonowicz/wbrozonowicz.github.io/_posts/2022-06-21-get-data-in-react-from-api-with-xhr-method.md

 - in next step, we will use function open() of this object with 3 parameters: - http method (GET), url of API, and boolean parameter (true -> async, false -> sync)
 - next We will define what will happened when We get response from server.
 For this purpose We will use method "onload"
 - if response has status 200, We Will update our state with parsed data (in state We have to define object named "users")
 - We have to also use function send() of xhr object, that will send request.
-We do not send any data s parameter is null (can be also empty).
+We do not send any data so parameter is null (can be also empty).

 Below example of this function: